Sorghum Salads

 Instructions

-- Heat a small pot over medium-low heat.
+• Heat a small pot over medium-low heat.
 Add the sorghum and let toast for a few minutes, shaking the pan as it toasts.
 The sorghum should have a slight nutty smell.
-Add in 1 ½ cups of water and a pinch of salt.
+Add the water and f salt.
 Bring to a boil, reduce to a simmer, cover, and let cook for about an hour.
 Start checking after 45 minutes.
 Sorghum should be tender but still chewy.
 Add more water as needed.

 Thank you for all that you do!